-The overarching goal of an inbound approach is to use content to build trust-based relationship with your customers.
+The overarching goal of an inbound approach is to use content to build a trust-based relationship with your customers.

 Establishing and strengthening relationships with your customers of course takes time and commitment, but in our experience, starting with a “proof of concept” lead generation campaign, most of clients find that this method is worth investing in over the long-term.

 Based on several successful projects, we’ve outlined a path to efficient B2B lead generation with inbound campaigns.
 Below is an overview of the core points to consider in your campaigns.